-BNL used the following contract analytical laboratories for analysis of environmental samples in 2005:
+BNL used the following contract analytical laboratories for analysis of environmental samples in 2006:

-- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Severn-Trent Lab (STL), based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand in Seattle, Washington, for mercury and methylmercury analyses
+- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Severn-Trent Lab (STL), based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Brooks Rand in Seattle, Washington, for mercury and methylmercury analyses lytical laboratories involves a number of factors: 1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own QA/QC programs, which must be documented and provided to BNL.
+Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
+All the laboratories contracted by BNL in 2006 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+The laboratories also were subject to PE testing and DOEsponsored audits (see Section 9.7).

-The process of selecting off-site contract analytical laboratories involves a number of factors:
+The process of selecting off-site contract ana-